-Leaving civilization behind — leaving cellular towers and broadband – forces me face the fact that I spend 80 percent of my day doing things that don’t matter.
+Leaving civilization behind — leaving cellular towers and broadband – forces me to face the fact that I spend 80 percent of my day doing things that don’t matter.

 Six months ago I spent huge chunks of time ripping out carpet, painting decks, fixing fences.
 If a virus had infected my site one year ago, I would have spent hours troubleshooting.

 But I can delegate all those tasks.
 I can tap into people who are far more experienced (and therefore faster) at mending fences and troubleshooting websites.

 Meanwhile, I can focus my new-found time in three critical areas: my relationships, my health, and raising capital.

 I’m better off paying someone to work the bugs out of my website while I build relationships with other bloggers, thinkers and investors.

 I’m better off spending my limited time exercising, preventing future illnesses that could cut my life short and deplete my independence.